Acquisitions interview prep.

 • A the sector asset in a Sun Belt secondary market: $50M ask, $3.2M in-place NOI, 92% occupied, in-place rents are roughly 15% below market, 7-year weighted average lease term remaining, the seller is a private fund at the end of its hold period.
 Walk me through how you'd underwrite this and what you'd bid.

-• Pitch me a the sector asset or submarket you'd recommend the firm acquires.
+• Pitch me a the sector asset or submarket you'd recommend this firm acquires.
 5 minutes prep, 5 minutes delivery.

 Smart-question anchors